0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 https://www.shuttle.rs/launchpad

 notes:
-Master Rust easily with our engaging, tutorial-style lessons and real-world examples in our Launchpad newsletter.

-## Embark on your Rust learning journey with Shuttle Launchpad

-Master Rust easily with our engaging, tutorial-style lessons and real-world examples in our Launchpad newsletter.

-by Wed, we should already have setup a landing page where users can subscribe but in short; we are doing a education newsletter called Shuttle Launchpad.
+They are also just starting a education newsletter called Shuttle Launchpad.
 The main idea behind it is to provide users with bite-sized tutorials/guides/resources on their path to learning Rust Web.

+This is extremely new, so sign up if you'd like to learn more.

 ---